Microform Reader Printers: Vintage Viewing Technology

 A microfilm reader printer circa 1980s*

-We recently spoke to a Crowley Imaging client who had a microform reader printer at home for the sole recreational purpose of reading old/out-of-print science fiction on microfiche.
-(For the layperson, a reader printer is a device used to magnify and view microfilm, microfiche, or other type of microform.)
+We recently spoke to a Crowley Digitization Services client who had a microform reader printer at home for the sole recreational purpose of reading old/out-of-print science fiction on microfiche.
+(For the layperson, a reader printer is a device used to magnify and view microfilm, microfiche, or other types of microform.)
 As we typically work in the corporate/public domain, this personal use intrigued us.
 How many others use microform at home?
 For what purpose?
 Where do they get the media?
 And the equipment?

 Our first step in satisfying our curiosity was to ask the audience.
 We posted a question to several LinkedIn Groups, not expecting an overwhelming response.
 We were surprised to find that a good number of people actually own and use microform readers in their own homes (and not just for working after-hours).